California Institute of Technology: Post-war growth

 From the 1950s to 1980s, Caltech was the home of Murray Gell-Mann and Richard Feynman, whose work was central to the establishment of the Standard Model of particle physics.
-Feynman was also widely known outside the physics community as an exceptional teacher and a colorful, unconventional character.
+Feynman was also known outside the physics community as a teacher and unconventional character.

 During Lee A. DuBridge's tenure as Caltech's president (1946–1969), Caltech's faculty doubled and the campus tripled in size.
 DuBridge, unlike his predecessors, welcomed federal funding of science.
 New research fields flourished, including chemical biology, planetary science, nuclear astrophysics, and geochemistry.
 A 200-inch telescope was dedicated on nearby Palomar Mountain in 1948 and remained the world's most powerful optical telescope for over forty years.

 Caltech opened its doors to female undergraduates during the presidency of Harold Brown in 1970, and they made up 14% of the entering class.
 The portion of female undergraduates has been increasing since then.

 Protests by Caltech students are rare.
 The earliest was a 1968 protest outside the NBC Burbank studios, in response to rumors that NBC was to cancel Star Trek.
 In 1973, the students from Dabney House protested a presidential visit with a sign on the library bearing the simple phrase "Impeach Nixon".
 The following week, Ross McCollum, president of the National Oil Company, wrote an open letter to Dabney House stating that in light of their actions he had decided not to donate one million dollars to Caltech.
 The Dabney family, being Republicans, disowned Dabney House after hearing of the protest.